Rui Bento

-Rui Fernando da Silva Calapez Pereira Bento (born 14 January 1972) is a Portuguese former footballer who played mostly as a central defender, currently manager of the Kuwait national team.
+Rui Fernando da Silva Calapez Pereira Bento (born 14 January 1972) is a Portuguese former footballer who played mostly as a central defender, currently a manager.

 Over 13 seasons, he amassed Primeira Liga totals of 321 matches and five goals, representing mainly Boavista (nine years).
 He managed S.C.
 Beira-Mar and Tondela in the top flight, and spent several years coaching Portugal's youth teams.

 Club career

 Born in Silves, Algarve, Bento first represented S.L.
 Benfica, but would gain national recognition with Boavista FC.
 Already relocated as a defensive midfielder, he helped them to their only Primeira Liga championship in the 2000–01 season, adding the 1997 Taça de Portugal.

 After three years at Sporting CP, battling with namesake Paulo Bento for first-choice status and winning another league title in 2002, Bento retired from playing at the age of 32, and started coaching at lowly Académico de Viseu FC.
 In summer 2008 he returned to Boavista with the club now in the second division, and the side eventually suffered a second consecutive relegation.

 Bento was appointed at S.C.
 Beira-Mar midway through the 2010–11 after taking the place of Leonardo Jardim, only winning twice in nine top-division games until the end of the campaign (two draws and five losses) but still leading the Aveiro team away from the relegation zone.
 He resigned on 26 February 2012.

-After some time managing the under-23 side of Al-Ahli Saudi FC, Bento signed as manager of Bangkok United F.C. in January 2014.
+After some time managing the under-23 side of Al Ahli Saudi FC, Bento signed as manager of Bangkok United F.C. in January 2014.
 He left early on in the Thai Premier League season.

 On 6 October 2015, Bento returned to Portugal's top flight, succeeding Vítor Paneira at 16th-placed C.D.
 Tondela on a deal to the end of the campaign.
 He left by mutual accord on 8 December after earning a solitary point from five matches, placing the club in last position.